 - Documentation of the reason for the student's appeal should be attached to the letter of appeal.
 It is the responsibility of the student to obtain and attach all documentation as well as provide written releases to the appropriate offices.
 Documentation from a health care provider should be sent directly from that office or agency.

-- The student letter and supporting documentation should be sent to Student Development and Orientation (SDO), Seal Hall 301.
+- The student letter and supporting documentation should be sent to Student Development Office (SDO), University Union, First Floor.
 Faxes may be sent to (309) 298 -3094.

 Types Of Documentation

 - Death - a copy of the death notice, obituary, death certificate, or funeral bulletin.